Process Of Marriage

 I. In the United States, only Missionaries can announce a Nikah.
 If a Nikah is to be performed by a person other than a Missionary, permission is required from the National Ameer.

 II.
 If both the bride and bridegroom are members of different Chapters in the USA, then the Missionary can announce the Nikah after the attestation by the respective local Presidents.

 III.
 If one of the two parties resides outside of the country and the other in the USA, then along with the attestation by the local President, attestation by the National Ameer from both countries is also required.

-V. In case of new converts, a waiting period of one year should be observed before request for permission of Nikah is made to Hadhrat Khalifatul Massih (aba)
+In the case of a male convert to Islam-Ahmadiyyat, a waiting period of one year should be observed before the Nikah can be performed.

 VI.
 If this is not the first Nikah, a copy of the divorce decree must be attached with the Nikah form.

 VII.
 In case of a decision by the Qadha Board related to previous marriage, verification by the Department of Umoor e Aama of the implementation of the decision is essential before the Nikah can be announced.